We always tell the kids to turn off the lights and turn off the running tap, but do they really understand why?

 - Not reliant on power at all.

-Want to gamify it?
+Want to gamify it like one of their video games?
 Try playing eye spy in your house by pinpointing different household items that do and don't use energy.
+Ensure you leave a light bulb to use as one of your objects, this one can be a tricky one!

-Once the kids understand which items in the house require power or charging prior to use, you can start to introduce the idea of finding which uses less power (or no power at all).
+Once the kids understand which items in the house require power or charging prior to use, you can start playing fun activities of finding which uses less power (or no power at all).
+This is also a great way to teach your kids electricity safety tips.
+Depending on which household items you are using in your game, explain the dangers associated with them.

 Present the kids with two options and have them choose the option that saves electricity.
 For example: